Here’s how BRACE can help your business:

 You’ll receive exclusive access to webinars and programming designed to improve business resiliency by focusing on new tech and tactics, agile leadership training, financial services, talent recruitment and retention.

 “Without BRACE, I would have never been able to get funding.
 I was able to resubmit my application within an hour, when it took me four days because the system was down…”

 1. Fill out a BRACE form with information on your small- or medium-size business.

 2. Once your form is submitted, a BRACE “Ambassador” will reach out to you directly.

 3. Your BRACE Ambassador is trained to triage your needs, walk you through available support options and connect your business with the right experts through referrals.

 Paycheck Protection Program (PPP)

-LATEST UPDATE: President Joe Biden announced that effective Monday, February 22 through Tuesday, March 9, there will be changes to the PPP designed to make the program more accessible to underserved borrowers.
+President Joe Biden announced changes to the PPP designed to make the program more accessible to underserved small businesses.
+Changes include:

 The PPP provides loans to help businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 Currently, the Small Business Administration (SBA) is offering First Draw PPP Loans and Second Draw PPP Loans.